Europe's creative industry slams EU Commission for rewriting copyright rules

 The new copyright directive, which marked the first overhaul in two decades, had pitted artists and news publishers against tech companies, internet activists and consumer groups and aimed to provide fair compensation for the bloc's $1 trillion creative industries and its 11.7 million employees.

-Under Article 17 of the directive, Google-owned YouTube, Facebook's FB.O Instagram and other sharing platforms will have to install filters to prevent users from uploading copyrighted materials.
+A key provision, Article 17, backed by the creative industry would require Google-owned GOOGL.O YouTube, Facebook's FB.O Instagram and other sharing platforms to install filters to prevent users from uploading copyrighted materials.

 The Commission sought feedback from the online platforms and rights holders on how to apply Article 17, with the consultation ending on Thursday.